better-internet/radworks-docs/docs/using-radicle/view-share.md

 All projects [published](create.md) to the Radicle network are accessible via the web app at `https://app.radicle.xyz`.

-When you created your project or most recently pushed to it, `rad` pushed
+When you create a project or use `rad push` or `rad sync`, `rad` outputs the URL for accessing your project on the web app, which looks something like this:

 `(web) https://app.radicle.network/seeds/willow.radicle.garden/rad:git:hnrkmkfqk1yadewcgasm1s6mp5pn1hc5ch6wy`

-If you can't access that URL, you can also create the URL with information about the seed node you're synced with and your project URN.
+You can always run `rad push` or `rad sync` again to find this URL if you don't have it handy.
+If you're in the middle of ongoing work and can't push/sync, you can build URL with information about the seed node you're synced with and your project URN.
+The URLs follow this format:

 - `https://app.radicle.xyz/seeds/` + `YOUR-SEED/` + `YOUR-PROJECT-URN/`